Understanding Probate Can Make A Difficult Time Easier

 - Petition for Probate of Will and Appointment of Personal Representative – The personal representative files this document with the probate court to begin the process.
 If there is a will in place, the court will then acknowledge its validity which is known as granting probate.

 Non-probate assets are those things that were owned jointly with another person or persons and which automatically pass to beneficiaries upon death, eliminating the need for probate.

 Some examples of these assets include life insurance policies, a revocable or irrevocable trust, a bank account that names a specific beneficiary or has a “payable on death” option, and bank or brokerage accounts that are “jointly owned with right of survivorship.”

 Don’t walk through this complicated process alone.
-Search our store directory to find a We The People USA Office near you, and let our probate experts assist you with their knowledge and support.
+See our Store Locations to find a We The People USA Office near you, and let our probate experts assist you with their knowledge and support.

 Contact your local store for availability.